Skip to main content

 • VGF

-Further agreements are being planned (e.g. with VFF).
+Further agreements are being planned with VFF and GVL.

 Accordingly, CESARights handles the operational processing of claims with the service providers.